Substance Abuse Prevention Specialist Training (SAPST)

 Community Coalition Building

 A 6 hour training will provide both a conceptual and practical framework including: assessing a coalition through a community inventory, building coalition capacity, identifying effective program planning, and developing a sustainable plan (implementation and evaluation).
-The coalition training focuses on the Center for Substance Abuse Prevention (CSAP) Strategic Prevention Framework (SPF) with the goal of supporting strong and active community involvement in the SPF-SIG (State Incentive Grant) implementation.
+The coalition training focuses on the Center for Substance Abuse Prevention (CSAP) Strategic Prevention Framework (SPF) with the goal of supporting strong and active community involvement and action.
 The training will lead participants through engaging and interactive sessions that demonstrate effective community coalition building.

 For more information on training, presentations, technical assistance, and fees, please contact: